 - Tonnes per cm Immersion (TPC)

-To understand the hydrostatics, we need to acquaint ourselves with a few basic ship terminologies often appear in the process of understanding and evaluation of hydrostatics and stability parameters of a surface ship.
+To understand hydrostatics, we need to acquaint ourselves with a few basic ship terminologies that often appear in the process of understanding and evaluating of hydrostatics and stability parameters of a surface ship.
 Follow the figure below with reference to the terminologies described underneath.

 - Forward Perpendicular: The perpendicular drawn at the point where the bow of the ship meets the waterline while it floats at design draft, is called Forward Perpendicular (FP).